thibault-jouan/uh-wm/README.md

 and `expose`.
 No documentation is available yet, so read the source code or the cucumber scenarios in `features/layout/protocol.feature`.

-### Can I replace the behavior ignoring current view selection with my
+### Can I change the default behavior ignoring current view selection?
-own implementation?

   Yes, just test for this condition in the key binding code.
 For example the following code will select the last historized view (if